SansGuidon/bookmarks/README.md

 * [Natalie Mendes](https://www.atlassian.com/blog/apps/new-research-emotional-intelligence-in-the-workplace) - (2017) How do emotions affect productivity?
 [New research]
 * [Zdravko Cvijetic](https://medium.com/personal-growth/two-essential-principles-that-will-help-you-form-or-break-any-habit-73d3d7aa7692) - (2018) Two Principles That Will Help You Form Any Habit
 * [Wikipedia](https://en.wikipedia.org/wiki/Zeigarnik_effect) - the Zeigarnik effect states that people remember uncompleted or interrupted tasks better than completed tasks
-* [Travis Bradberry](https://www.forbes.com/sites/travisbradberry/2014/10/08/multitasking-damages-your-brain-and-career-new-studies-suggest/#3e954c2f56ee) - (2014) Multitasking Damages Your Brain And Career, New Studies Suggest
+* [Dr. Travis Bradberry](https://www.forbes.com/sites/travisbradberry/2014/10/08/multitasking-damages-your-brain-and-career-new-studies-suggest/#3e954c2f56ee) - (2014) Multitasking Damages Your Brain And Career, New Studies Suggest
 * [Teresa Amabile and Steven J. Kramer](https://hbr.org/2011/05/the-power-of-small-wins) - (2011) The Power of Small Wins | making progress in meaningful work | Managers can help employees see how their work is contributing.
 * [Dr. Jeremy Dean](https://www.spring.org.uk/2011/03/the-what-the-hell-effect.php) - (2011) The What-The-Hell Effect | Goal-setting can be a handy way of improving performance, except when we fall foul of a nasty little side-effect.
 > the what-the-hell effect can be avoided by having longer-term goals and transforming inhibitional goals into acquisitional goals. e.g : Procrastinators can forget about their idling and concentrate on producing a certain amount of work each day